 These programs extend beyond the instructional program of the classroom, giving students the opportunity to develop interests and abilities for life.
 These activities provide experiences for students to learn the importance of cooperation and working with others.

 Alisha Foor is the Instructional Technology eCoach for SCH.

-Special Education for students with disabilities is available at all levels in Hammond's schools.
+Programs for students with disabilities is available at all levels in Hammond schools.
 Students are provided an appropriate educational program, including related services necessary for them to benefit from specialized instruction.
 In addition to services for school-age children, the Special Education Department ensures that diagnostic services are provided for preschool children (ages 0-4 years) with suspected disabling conditions.
 The department also conducts a program to serve students who are homebound as a result of serious illness or injury.

-Title I, a federally funded program, is designed to enable students living in high poverty school areas to meet the state's challenging academic standards.
+This federally funded program is designed to enable students living in high poverty school areas to meet the state's challenging academic standards.
 The program provides additional funds for staff, materials, equipment, staff development, and family involvement to eligible schools.
 Title I services include supplemental instructional assistance, extended day and summer programs, student support facilitators, developmentally appropriate activities for 4-year-old children who will be entering kindergarten in the fall, as well as workshops designed to reinforce the home as a resource to promote learning and success in school.